-I work with both individuals and couples in the following areas:
+I work with adults, ages 18 and up (both individuals and couples counseling) in the following areas:

 Worry is a pattern of thinking that is persistent, repetitive, and uncontrollable.
 When we worry, we often focus on the uncertainty of the future and are afraid that bad things will happen.
 We plan over and over in our head various solutions to our problems.
 Yet this in-depth thinking and ruminating never seems to provide any relief.